Beckenbauer banned by FIFA for failing to cooperate

 As a player, Beckenbauer redefined the role of libero and captained the West Germany side which won the 1974 World Cup.

-He led West Germany to World Cup victory as a coach in 1990 and was head of the local organizing committee when Germany hosted the showpiece in 2006.
+He led West Germany to World Cup victory as a coach in 1990 and was head of the local organising committee when Germany hosted the showpiece in 2006.

 On Wednesday, Garcia told FIFA's annual Congress in Sao Paulo that he and his team already had access to the "vast majority" of millions of documents the Sunday Times newspaper referred to in a recent report alleging bribery in the run-up to Qatar's successful bid.